 Most people would agree that smoking is definitely a habit, but not much of a positive one, nor an effective anchor because it continues to damage the ship (your body) while a true anchor protects the ship from being destroyed by the wild nature of the ocean.

 And no offense to those who are already ensconced in this habit, because many of us still have plenty of our own damaging routines.
 Bad habits which have built up over the years.
 However, we can all be determined to replace these bad habits with good anchors that will preserve the ship for the journey.

-Even if you are fighting depression, you can push through those waves of negativity by volunteering, going to school, studying for a new career or swimming.
+Even if you are fighting depression or obesity, you can push through those waves of negativity by volunteering, going to school, studying for a new career or swimming.
 Those are all good anchors that can be good for the ‘ship’, for you to stay the course by helping others and yourself.

 And if we do not have any, pick at least one anchor to start rebuilding your life after divorce.
 You will see an incremental improvement in most areas of your life because you have dropped some powerful anchors to protect the ship, meaning, yourself.

 There is no perfection, just trying to keep making progress and having these anchors is definitely contributing to staying a productive course.

 The ocean is always there and the waves keep coming and there is really no escaping from storms now and then.
 But at least you can do your best to preserve yourself for the journey, and avoid complete shipwrecks.
 Then, you will be free to enjoy the ocean and sail another day.

 Have you ever dropped anchors, created new solid habits for rebuilding your life after divorce or any other type of loss?

 Please share, thanks.